 There’s no secret to the allure of the cosmopolis of the Atlantic Seaboard, particularly within the charming coalescent communities of Green Point and Sea Point.
 Like the markings on a map of some intrepid traveller’s memoir, the suburbs reveal their heritage alongside its burgeoning culture with distinction.
 Cafés here, churches there.
 Bookstores here, boutiques there.
 Tailors, talismans, butchers, bakers and beauty parlours scattered amongst the convenience stores and shopping malls.
-You name it, it all exists along the tributaries of roads and side streets that all stream down to the promenade and that magnificent stretch of shoreline.
+You name it, it all exists along the tributaries of roads and side streets that all stream down to the promenade and that magnificent stretch of shoreline, in South Africa.

 The tiny locality of Three Anchor Bay disperses itself down leafy lanes and across cobbled courtyards, leading to the calming welcome of Onse Rust’s moss green door.
 Set on two levels of refined urban living, this hideaway does what the name implores you to do – take rest – whilst simultaneously tickling your fancy with relentless inspiration.
 A sympathetic restoration of 120 years of architectural history has been lovingly retained and brought back to life.
 With – dare we say it – dignity.
 No obvious signs of a face-lift here or a nip ’n tuck there, this old lady is entirely reminiscent of her early days.